MaartenStaa/laravel-41-route-caching/README.md

-# Laravel 4.1 Route Caching
+# Laravel 4.1 and 4.2 Route Caching

 This package allows you to cache routes in Laravel 4.1 and 4.2.